I.N.R.I. is the debut album from Brazil's most legendary black metal cult,

 "You will never return

-merges all of this into something that is beyond intense.
-The last lines of the song are some of the best as Antichrist screams,
+and merges all of this into something that is beyond intense.
+The last lines of the song are some of the best as Antichrist

-Death" begins with a somber acoustic piece as you can hear a demonic voice growing louder.
-The song bursts forth as the voice
+"Christ's Death" begins with a somber acoustic piece as you can hear a demonic voice growing louder.
+The song bursts forth

-explodes with fury.
-It is mostly fast paced, though the riffs change and slow things down, for a brief rest in the middle.
+as the voice explodes with fury.
+It is mostly fast paced, though the riffs change and slow things down, for a brief rest in

-Immediately, the pace picks up once more and the tension builds as Antichrist's screams become more tortured and filled with
+the middle.
+Immediately, the pace picks up once more and the tension builds as Antichrist's screams become more tortured and

-contempt and rage.
+filled with contempt and rage.
 At one point, he even emulates Tom Araya with a high-pitched scream.
-This precedes a slow, doom riff that
+This precedes a slow,

-drags you down into the murky depths with the feeling of an eternal funeral.
-The song reaches a powerful climax as a chorus
+doom riff that drags you down into the murky depths with the feeling of an eternal funeral.
+The song reaches a powerful climax

 "...die!
 Die, Jesus!